emrgnt-cmplxty/fermi/docs/0.old/basics/hackathon-guide.md

 ### Installing the `near-cli` {#installing-the-near-cli}

 Now it's time to install [`near-cli`](/docs/tools/near-cli#setup).
-This is a command line interface that allows you to interact seamlessly with Axion.
+This is a command line interface that allows you to interact seamlessly with Fermi.
 [This page](/docs/tools/near-cli) has all of the `near-cli` commands with examples.

 The following instructions are taken from the `near-cli` [installation